 - Pull straight back when disconnecting the supply plug, do not pull out at an angle.
 The connector is not designed to support large sideways forces.
 It is easy to pull in the correct direction when grabbing the plug, but not when pulling on the cable.
 This is another reason that the plug should never be pulled out using the cable.

 - Do not attempt to drive robot while plugged into charger.
 In our experience it is too easy to misjudge the cable length.
 The robot is heavy and the drive motors can produce high torques.
 The robot can easily rip out the connector and cord even while moving at slow speeds.
 Even when turning in place, its possible to pull on the plug if the robot happens to drive over the cord.

 If the supply wiring or connector is damaged, do not attempt use the damaged supply.
 Instead create a support ticket to get the damage part fixed or replaced.

 The robot uses two large sealed lead-acid (SLA) 12V batteries.
-These batteries should provide a many hours of robot run time.
-Like most chemical batteries technologies, the amount energy the batteries can provide will decrease as they age.
+These batteries should provide many hours of robot run time.
+Like most chemical battery technologies, the amount energy the batteries can provide will decrease as they age.
 Luckily, replacing the batteries is simple and relatively inexpensive.
 Even so, there are few things that can done to improve battery lifetime.